GULibrarySandbox/data-vis-basics/content/6-rawgraphs.md

 It is now quite easy to see the maximum temperatures which were most prevalent at different times of the year, with some darker clusters in mid-January to early February, and from mid-April to early May.
 You can turn off the data points and just see the clusters, however it then doesn’t show the individual temperatures.{% endcapture %} {% include card.md header="Step 4: Customise the chart" text=text %}

-{% include figure.html img="2019_BOM_BrisMaxTemp_Fig1.jpg" alt="RAWGraphs Alluvial Chart of a Prosecution Project dataset" caption="RAWGraphs Alluvial Chart of a Prosecution Project dataset" width="100%" %}
+{% include figure.html img="2019_BOM_BrisMaxTemp_Fig1.jpg" alt="RAWGraphs Time Series Chart of Maximum temperatures in Brisbane 2019, using BOM data" caption="RAWGraphs Time Series Chart of Maximum temperatures in Brisbane 2019, using BOM data" width="100%" %}

 {% capture text %}
 - Name the chart according to a file name convention required by the publisher or your data management protocols.